 - Available in many different finishes

 - Not suitable for busy or high-volume kitchens

 With an innovative design, the Delta Faucet RP50781SS breaks the mold while still providing the services that you expect from a soap or lotion dispenser.

 The first thing that you'll notice about the Delta Faucet RP50781SS is its curved spout.

 While many soap/lotion dispensers are designed to be straight and flat, this product does something different by introducing a vertical arch.

 This arch has its advantages and disadvantages.
-On one hand, it's much more fashionable than your typical soap dispenser, and it's sure to get comments from any visitors who wash up before your dinner party.
+On the one hand, it's much more fashionable than your typical soap dispenser, and it's sure to get comments from any visitors who wash up before your dinner party.
 On the flip side, since the spout only extends 3", it might be difficult to fit larger hands beneath it.

-In terms of convenience, however, the Delta Faucet RP50781SS works just as well as you'd expect a Delta product to work:
+With regards to convenience, however, the Delta Faucet RP50781SS works just as well as you'd expect a Delta product to work: